 Cancer Success Factors and other Chronic Diseases:

-A positive attitude is essential to a successful outcome for all patients, whether it be for cancer or any other chronic disease.
-It is absolutely essential that the patient reject the prevailing concept that death from cancer and other chronic diseases is inevitable, and the belief that conventional medicine offers the only hope for survival.
+A positive attitude is essential to a cancer success outcome for all patients.
+It is key that the patient reject the prevailing concept that death from cancer and other chronic diseases is inevitable, and the belief that conventional medicine offers the only hope for survival.

 Certain consistent features or attributes distinguish the successful survivor from those who are not.
 The successful patients, by and large, are those who are:

 1) Willing and able to reverse a stressful life-style, to reduce heavy obligations, burdens and anxieties, and who learn to say "No" to those who would lay burdens upon them.